bowers/bowers.github.io/_posts/2021-6-21-Azure-Arc-Connected-Machine-Syslog.md

 Except for getting a security key in Step 7, and viewing the final results in Step 9, all of the commands below should be run on the remote machine.

-## 1. Register some resource providers in your Azure subscription
+## 1. Register the necessary resource providers in your Azure subscription
 Add the necessary Resource providers into an Azure subscription:

 ```